garyfleming/continuous-entropy/continuous-entropy.md

 * Containerisation
 * Various cloud toolkits

 ^ Thankfully, tooling is great in this space.
 We can use some tools to define what we want from our servers.
-We can use Containerisation like Docker to isolate our app from our servers to move forward more oftern.
+We can use Containerisation like Docker to isolate our app from our servers to move forward more often.
 We can script what we want from cloud platforms.
+^ TODO go longer on each of these

 ---